 A definition of knowledge work with examples.

-A definition of bottleneck with several business examples.
+An overview of bottleneck with examples.

 How to calculate productivity with 3 examples.

 The formula for productivity rate with calculation examples.

 The definition of work ethic with examples.

 A definition of backlog with examples.